We match West Yorkshire’s unpaid carers with quality, free breaks — generously given by businesses that care.

 Give what you can, when you can, as often as you can.
 It’s easy to be involved, and you set the parameters.

-breaks have been given to The Caring Kind Project since our launch.
+Breaks have been given to The Caring Kind Project since its launch.
 Help us grow and care for those who care for others.